linagora/linshare/documentation/EN/upgrade/linshare-upgrade-from-v2.3-to-v4.0.md

 # Procedure

-## Prerequisites
+## Requirements

-This procedure presumes that you are using: Java11, Tomcat9, PostgreSQL11, MongoDB 4.2 and apache2 as we can see [here](./requirements.md) in **Debian 10 (Buster)**.
+This procedure presumes that you are using in **Debian 10 (Buster)** machine :
+- OpenJDK 11
+- Tomcat 9
+- PostgreSQL 11
+- MongoDB 4.2
+- apache2

+All requirements are listed [here](./requirements.md).

 <a name="lsinstall">

 ## Install the new version of LinShare

 </a>

-* Download LinShare resources from [here](http://download.linshare.org/versions/4.0.0)

-Please download all the component already in the repository of the version 4.0.0 of LinShare.
- * linshare-ui-user.tar.bz2 : Includes the new interface user
- * linshare-ui-admin.tar.bz2 : Includes the admin interface
- * linshare-core.war : Include the LinShare "core" (API REST only)
- * linshare-core-sql.tar.bz2 : Includes the SQL migration scripts.

-* Follow the standard installation procedure

 On your new machine, install LinShare by following the official [documentation](https://github.com/linagora/linshare/blob/master/documentation/EN/installation/linshare-install-debian.md#linshare-installation-on-debian)